Forest-Economics-Goettingen/optimLanduse/README.md

 comes already in the expected *optimLanduse* format, such that it can be used without any data processing.

-Enriching agricultural farms with forest plantations has potential to enhance the ecosystem functioning of farms in Panama.
+Enriching agricultural farms with agroforestry has been promoted as a means to enhance ecosystem functioning of farms in Panama, while maintaining important economic functions.
 Gosling et al. (2020) therefore used the optimization model presented here to understand smallholder farmers’ perceptions and values of agroforestry systems.
-They identified 10 relevant indicators for a predefined set of land-cover alternatives, which represent the farmers’ goals.
-A subsequent survey of farmers provided the empirical basis in the form of indicators’ expectations (arithmetic mean) and uncertainties (standard error of the mean) for each land-cover alternative.
+They identified 10 relevant indicators for a predefined set of land-cover alternatives, which represent the farmers’ goals (such as long and short-term income or labor demand, as well as carbon and water regulation).
+A survey with local farmers provided the empirical basis in the form of the farmer’s expectations on the indicator performance of each land-cover (arithmetic mean) and its uncertainties (using the standard error of the mean across the survey’s respondents).
 Descriptions of the land-cover alternatives and indicators can be found in tables 1 and 2 in Gosling et al. (2020).

 ### Installing *optimLanduse*, Loading Required Packages and Importing the Data